Part 2, How to Have a Coffee & Chocolate Pairing Party

 Sight – admire the packaging.
-Small batch chocolatiers put a lot of time into packaging to tell their story and compete on the store shelves.
+Small-batch chocolatiers put a lot of time into the packaging to tell their story and compete on the store shelves.
 Take time to consider the shine of the chocolate (the shinier, the better “tempered” – though vegan bars tend to have no shine).
 Notice too, the color differences between the chocolates.
-If you bought bars with “inclusions” (i.e. nuts, fruits etc) see how they change the shape and texture.
+If you bought bars with “inclusions” (i.e. nuts, fruits, etc) see how they change the shape and texture.
 Coffees may also have color differences.

 Sound – listen for the snap when you break the pieces of chocolate.
 Which ones have a crisp snap?
 Which ones have a more gentle snap?
 If you’re at home and want a coffee shop background, check out this Spotify Playlist: Coffee Shop Ambiance

-Smell – For the coffee, bring your nose to the cup rim and inhale it’s aroma.
+Smell – For the coffee, bring your nose to the cup rim and inhale its aroma.
 Some coffees have deep layers of complexity.
-Do you detect notes of chocolate, pepper, citrus or earthy, sweetness or acidity?
+Do you detect notes of chocolate, pepper, citrus, earthy, sweetness, or acidity?
 For the chocolate, when you open the package what scents waft over you?
-When you break the piece, hold them up to your nose and breath in the smells.
-Are there distinct smells such as nuts, or subtle scents like vanilla, spices or fruit?
+When you break the piece, hold them up to your nose and breathe in the smells.
+Are there distinct smells such as nuts, or subtle scents like vanilla, spices, or fruit?
 Does dark smell different than the lighter versions?

 And now for Taste

 By now you should have the coffee poured and the chocolate pieces set up and labeled.
 Onward to the best part of this event, the adventure in tasting exploration!

 One “goal” for this adventure is to see if you can discover that elusive “mouthgasm.”
 That “1+1=3” explosion of a third flavor that isn’t found in one ingredient alone, but when together…WOW!